jha0517/Circle00_libft/README.md

 ## Authors

-FDF was created by Hyunah JUNG.
+libft was created by Hyunah JUNG.
 If you have any questions or feedback, please feel free to contact me.

 ## Acknowledgements